developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **split_pivot** -- Contains all the expected values for all splittable cases

 ## How Do I Run My Own Simulations Using This Code?
-1. Open a terminal and navigate to the file location where you want the repository downloaded to
+1. Open a terminal and navigate to the file location where you want the repository downloaded to.

-3. Type the command below into the terminal to clone the github repository
+2. Type the command below into the terminal to clone the github repository
   ```console
   git clone https://github.com/developer-hchan/Blackjack_Strategy_Simulation
   ```
-4. Use the terminal to navigate into the repository you just downloaded
+3. Use the terminal to navigate into the repository you just downloaded

-5. I would recommend using a virtual environment to install the required packages for the program.
+4. I would recommend using a virtual environment to install the required packages for the program.
 Here is how to make one with Python's builtin venv
 Here is the link on how to create and activate a Python environment using Python's builtin venv: https://docs.python.org/3/library/venv.html

-6. After activating your venv, run the following command in the terminal to download all the required packages.
+5. After activating your venv, run the following command in the terminal to download all the required packages.
   ```console
   pip install -r ./requirements.txt
   ```

-7. If you just want to run the simulation with default settings then you can just type the following command:
+6. If you just want to run the simulation with default settings then you can just type the following command:
   ```console
   python main.py
   ```

-8. After running the program the following will happen:
+7. After running the program the following will happen:
   * a .csv file containing all the hard hand and soft hand cases will be generated.
 It is called **data.csv**
   * a .csv file containing all the splittable hand cases will be generated.
 It is called **data_split.csv**
   * The basic strategy chart will be generated as a .html file.
 It is called **basic_strategy_chart.html**
     * you can open **basic_strategy_chart.html** with any modern web browser i.e. Microsoft Edge, Chrome, Firefox, etc...

-9. If you want to adjust the settings for the simulation, open main.py in your favorite code editor.
+8. If you want to adjust the settings for the simulation, open main.py in your favorite code editor.
 At the top you'll see a dictionary named "config" that contains all the adjustable settings.
 All the settings and their valid inputs are listed below.

 ![config-screenshot](https://github.com/user-attachments/assets/47996fdb-231c-4828-9486-540c4838f6a4)